 It’s for moments like this that we travel, isn’t it?
 To be taken out of ourselves and transported to a place that is unexpected and yet familiar.
 I felt a shiver of recognition there and a call to something I still can’t quite name.**

-So come along with me to Iceland by clicking on the following links.
+You can come along with me as I search for my Scandinavian roots by clicking on the following links.
 I’ll introduce you to the high priest of the old Norse religious community, tell you some stories about the Hidden People, take you along on One of the World’s Great Road Trips, and try to convince you that the Vikings were not marauders but rather misunderstood farmers with poor social skills.
 There may even be a troll sighting or two.
-Step on board, won’t you?

 **I know you’re thinking raiding and pillaging, but it’s not that.